-A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall:
+A student's dress, and appearance shall:

-- 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Not include revealing garments such as tube tops, net tops, halter tops, plunging necklines (front and/or back) and see-through garments are not appropriate. - 3.
-Ensure that underwear is completely covered with outer clothing. - 4.
-Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - 5.
-Not include the wearing of hats in the classroom except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 7.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+- 1. be safe, appropriate and not disrupt or interfere with the educational process; - 2. not include revealing and/or see-through garments; - 3. ensure that underwear is completely covered with outer clothing; - 4. include footwear at all times footwear that is a safety hazard will not be allowed; - 5. not include the wearing of hats in the classroom except for a medical or religious purpose; - 6. not include items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability; and - 7. not promote and/or endorse the use of alcohol, tobacco, e-cigarettes/vaping or illegal drugs and/or encourage other illegal or violent activities.